Student Grade Point Average

 An “I” (Incomplete) may be assigned when a student has persisted through the course and has completed at least 90 percent of the requirements for passing the course or when the instructor has determined extenuating circumstances exist.
 When an “I” is assigned, the instructor must fill out an “Incomplete Grade Form” and submit to the Division Office.
 A student must resolve an “I” (Incomplete) grade within the time frame specified by the instructor or the division, but no later than six months from the end of the term for which the grade was assigned.
 When an “I” grade has been resolved, the final grade is recorded with the “I” (e.g., I/B) and the GPA is recomputed.
 An “I” which is unresolved is changed to the grade of “I/F” after the specified expiration date.
 For veterans affairs students, the last day of attendance must be verified for any incomplete grades.

-Students enrolled in a program whose cumulative grade point average falls below 2.0 will be placed on Academic Warning.
-Students placed on Academic Warning are blocked from registering until they contact their faculty advisors or other designated individuals.
-Student who improve their GPA the end of the next term are placed back into good standing.
+Students enrolled in a program and whose cumulative grade point average (GPA) falls below 2.0 will be placed on Academic Warning.
+Students placed on Academic Warning will be notified and encouraged to contact their faculty advisor or Counseling and Advising Services for support and assistance.
+If the next term GPA is 2.0 or higher, but the cumulative GPA does not reach 2.0, the student will remain on Academic Warning.
+If the cumulative GPA returns to 2.0 at the end of the next term, the student will be placed back into good standing.